research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 Here you can connect your RSD to remote RSD instances.
 These connections will be used to "enrich" your RSD instance with additional (remote) software entries.

 :::tip
 When connecting to remote RSD instances, each software card in the software overview shows the source RSD.
-The software from the your "local" RSD uses `remote_name` defined in [RSD Info section](#rsd-info).
+The software from your "local" RSD uses the `remote_name` property defined in the [RSD Info section](#rsd-info).
 :::

 For each remote RSD you wish to connect to, you need to provide the URL to the homepage of that RSD instance.
 If the RSD remote is of version 3 or higher the instance will return an RSD instance name suggested by the instance owner.
-For the earlier RSD versions you need to provide remote name/label manually.
+For the earlier RSD versions, you need to provide a remote name/label manually.

 ![animation](img/admin-remotes.gif)